Dariasteam/JSON-cpp/README.md

   int a;
   tree.get(a, "a");
   std::cout << a << std::endl;
+  tree.get(a, "b");
 }
 ```
 #### ouput
 ```
 12
+ERROR : Attempting to load the element 'b' as a NUMBER_INT when is of type STRING.
 ```
 ## Usage
 Just copy the /src content into your project and include the convenient headers